nathanDuncan/nathanDuncan.github.io/README.md

 My plan is to implement the static site using HTML and CSS.
 I will incorporate functionality with JavaScript or Django and will attemp to host the site through GitHub.

 ## Acknowledgements
-The layout of this site was inspired by the video tutorial [Responsive Portfolio Website From Scratch](https://www.youtube.com/watch?v=ldwlOzRvYOU&t=6s) by How to Become a Developer
+The layout of this site was inspired by the video tutorial [Responsive Portfolio Website From Scratch](https://www.youtube.com/watch?v=ldwlOzRvYOU&t=6s) by How to Become a Developer.
+In version 2 (currently deployed) I used the Replit AI agent to upgrade the HTML to React.